The Complete Guide

 Full-Melt Bubble Hash

-Full-melt bubble hash is produced similarly to bubble hash but generally is more refined in nature and intended for dabbing or vaporization purposes..
+Full-melt bubble hash is produced similarly to bubble hash but generally is more refined in nature and intended for dabbing or vaporization purposes.
 The starting material used for this process is fresh-frozen flower or trim, which means it was cryogenically frozen directly after being cut down.
 By using fresh-frozen starting material, the final product yields a more robust terpene and cannabinoid profile.
 Typically speaking, full-melt bubble hash is much more pungent and slightly more potent than traditional bubble hash.
 Again, the quality of the final product is highly dependent upon the starting material.
-For the best results, only high quality flower should be used for the production of full-melt bubble hash.
+For the best results, high quality flower should be used for the production of full-melt bubble hash.

 In terms of processes, the material is run more gently in comparison to the bubble hash process.
 This is because only trichome heads are desired in this method.
 In traditional bubble hash extraction, both the stalks and heads are agitated from the plant and collected, but with full-melt, only trichome heads are extracted, rather than a mix of heads and stalks.
 Trichome heads, or the bulbous tips connected to the stalks, contain and produce more terpenes, resulting in a superior flavor profile.
 It is critical that the washing process is very gentle, as more trichome stalks in the process will produce a less-refined final product.

 As stated earlier, the extraction process is quite similar to bubble hash, as ice, water and micron bags are utilized to collect the trichome heads from the plant.
-This process can either be hand-washed, or gently washed within a washing machine.
-After extraction, the product is collected and frozen into patties.
-Once the patties are frozen, they are sifted over parchment paper with a fine mesh screen.
+This process can either be hand-washed or gently washed within a washing machine.
+After extraction, the product is collected and freeze-dried into patties.
+Once the patties complete the freeze-drying cycle, they are sifted over parchment paper with a fine mesh screen.
 The sifted, dried, and separated final product looks similar to kief, but contains no plant matter and is light brown to white in color.
 Full-melt bubble hash can be dabbed, used as a bowl-topper or gently pressed into a solid state.
 The pressing process is not the same as rosin pressing however.
 Ice wax pressing refers to the process of gently forming the individual trichome heads together through gentle pressure.
 The pressure breaks the epidermis of the trichome heads, forcing them to combine together into a unified product.
 Breaking open the trichome heads also reveals the full flavor of the terpenes contained within, resulting in a fragrant and flavorful product.

 Like bubble hash, there are several ways to grade the quality of full-melt bubble hash, although most should be 6*.
 Full melt is the highest grade and usually contains around 90% trichome resin heads, meaning it will vaporize fully when dabbed without leaving traces of combusted plant matter on the nail.
 This form of concentrate has an earthy aroma and is more potent because the majority of cannabinoids and terpenes are found in the trichomes.